viraj-sh/mydylms-client/README.md

 ---
 ## What Makes This Client Better than Official MYDY LMS

-This client improves on the official MyDY LMS by making document access and browsing simpler and more efficient:
+This client improves on the official MYDY LMS by making document access and browsing simpler and more efficient:

+* **Full Semester Access:** Quickly access documents from all semesters and subjects.
 * **Easy Access:** View or download any document directly—no FlexPaper or hidden links.
+* **Direct Navigation:** One-click view/download for documents and URLs.
 * **Accurate File Names:** Displays the actual file name instead of vague titles.
-* **Direct Navigation:** One-click view/download for documents and URLs.
 * **Upload Date & Time:** See when each document was uploaded.
 * **Search & Filters:** Search by file name, sort by date, filter by mod type.
-* **Full Semester Access:** Quickly access documents from all semesters and subjects.
-* **Optimized Performance:** Caching ensures faster loading.
-* **Open API & MCP Server:** Open-sourced endpoints for custom frontends and integrations.
+* **MCP Server Support:** Enables integration with LLMs for automation or analysis.

 ---